Jetroid/jetroid.github.io/_posts/2018-01-28-finding-meaning.md

 and change things to try to become happier or to find meaning or just to see what would happen.
 I think something that a lot of people don't really stop to think about is that the standard way of doing things might not be the best way for you;
-and what works for your neighbor may not work for you.
+and what works for your neighbour may not work for you.
 The termite would not feel comfortable living in an eagle's nest.

 Lockyer and I frequently challenge our own and each other's beliefs and opinions.